 If you’re looking for a challenge, the Yuraygir Coastal Walk, covering 40mi (65km) of coastline, takes four days to complete, and is home to many rare wetland creatures, likes the eastern ground parrot and eastern grass owl.

-Just three hours from Canberra, the Sapphire Coast is home to some of Australia’s best oyster estuaries.
-The small town of Eden is excellent for whale watching and
+Three hours southeast from Canberra, the Sapphire Coast is home to some of Australia’s best oyster estuaries.
+The small town of Eden is excellent for whale watching, and

 Broken Hill is a picturesque region of Outback NSW.
 The nearby Living Desert Sculptures is a collection of sandstone art created by international artists in 1993.
 Fans of the movie Mad Max will want to visit the Mad Max Museum in Silverton, where the movie was filmed.
 Nearby Mundi Mundi Plains Lookout offers spectacular views of the vast plains.